 Participant Resources and Support

-Many changes have occurred over the years to protect people who decide to join a research project.
+Many changes have occurred over the years to protect people who decide to join a research trial.
 If you decide to take part in research, you cannot be forced to do something you do not want to do, and you have the right to leave a study at any time, for any reason.
 Federal laws are in place to protect participants’ rights.